a3mc/graph-toolbox/graph-prom-exporter/README.md

 This tool allows to fetch data from subgraphs (or, actually any web sources) and export it to Prometheus.
 You can use it, for example, to monitor your subgraphs and get alerts when something goes wrong.
-Not limited to that though, you can use it to monitor any web source.
+Not limited to that though, you can use it to monitor any web source and check things like valitidy of SSL certificates.

 ## How it works